timdoubleg/crypto-index-bot/README.md

 * Firstly, the project retrieves your asset's allocation data from your binance account.

-* Secondly, the project retrieves market capitalization data and cryptocurrencies' prices from https://www.coingecko.com.
+* Secondly, the project retrieves the cryptocurrencies' prices from binance and the market capitalization data from https://www.coingecko.com.
 As follows:

 ![Marketcaptable](/marketcaps.png)